Treatment Center Setting

 ABOUT SOBA COLLEGE RECOVERY

-Located next to Rutgers University in downtown New Brunswick, N.J., SOBA College Recovery offers residential and outpatient care for young adults struggling with substance abuse, process addictions, and co-occurring disorders including PTSD, depression, bipolar disorder, and more.
-Medical detox is not available.
+Located next to Rutgers University in downtown New Brunswick, N.J., SOBA College Recovery offers residential and outpatient care for young adults dealing with substance abuse, process addictions, and co-occurring disorders including PTSD, depression, bipolar disorder, and more.
+Medical detox is not available on site.
+Aftercare planning services are also available through the treatment programs.

 TREATMENT & ASSESSMENT

-According to the facility’s website, the treatment team includes a board certified addictionologist, psychiatrist, clinical psychologist, licensed clinical social workers, licensed counselors, a nutrition and wellness coach, case manager, and a personal trainer.
+The treatment team at SIBA College Recovery consists of a board certified addictionologist, psychiatrist, clinical psychologist, licensed clinical social workers, licensed counselors, a nutrition and wellness coach, case managers, and a personal trainer.
+Various other activity leaders, group coordinators, and recreational therapy staff members are on hand to coordinate recovery activities.
+The facility is accredited by the Joint Commission and all staff members are credentialed accordingly.

 ACCOMMODATIONS & AMENITIES